Web-based Method Programs

 where the first pair is the half lead and the second the lead end.
 If you enter a 'whole'

 - if not you will be able to view the blue line and see if it is false or not.
 If you are checking to see if you have generated a new method or not, please exercise caution in that (for example) omission of the final '.' in the Grandsire place notation above will generate an 'unrung' search result.
 To make sure, or if in any doubt, check your place notation against those in the official Central Council collections.
-(See also Disclaimer)
+Note that even if you want to use the Blueline or Method Printer programs to view, you should enter the place notation as described above, as it is translated as appropriate by the VMA.

 Frequently Asked Questions